Printing in colors from wooden blocks.

 , chronosphygmographs (pl)

 An instrument formerly used for the study of the rhythms of the pulse: Jane read in her grandfather's medical book that a chronosphygmograph was used by doctors for determining the throbbing or beating rhythm of a patient's pulse.

-1. The study of geologic history based on the age of rock strata (layers arranged one on top of another) and their time sequences.
+The study of geologic history based on the age of rock strata (layers arranged one on top of another) and their time sequences: Chronostratigraphy

-2. A system of dividing geological time and eras, periods, epochs, and ages.
+Chronostratigraphy is a system of dividing geological time into eras, periods, epochs, and ages.

 chrysographer (s) (noun)

 An artist who writes descriptions in gold colors.

 1. The art of writing in inks containing gold suspended in a small amount of glair or gum.

 2. The gold writing produced by this artistic method.